-Discover a lost civilization this vacation, and let your family act as the explorers!
-The $850-million Atlantis Resort recreates the infamous lost continent, filled with adventure and intrigue.
-This mecca of family fun features over 20,000 guest rooms, 38 restaurants and countless activities, including 11 exhibit lagoons and over 50,000 animals such as sharks, lionfish and stingrays.
+Discover a lost civilization on your vacation, and let your family act as the explorers!
+The $850 million Atlantis Paradise Island re-creates the infamous lost continent, filled with adventure and intrigue.
+This mecca of family fun features more than 3,400 guest rooms, 21 restaurants and countless activities, including exhibit lagoons that house 50,000 animals, such as sharks, lionfish and stingrays.

-Water enthusiasts can visit miles of beaches, take a dip in one of 11 pool areas, or play on 7 different water slides.
-Leave your fears at home, though & the Mayan Temple's Leap of Faith slide features a 60-foot drop into an acrylic tunnel submerged in a shark-infested lagoon.
+Water enthusiasts can visit miles of beaches, take a dip in one of 11 pools or play on 18 different waterslides.
+Leave your fears at home, though: The Mayan Temple's Leap of Faith slide features a 60-foot drop into an acrylic tunnel that's submerged in a shark-infested lagoon.

 - Paradise Island, Bahamas

-If the sight of snow gets your family excited, grab a pair of skis and head to Snowbird for a wonderful, wintry vacation.
-The resort rests in Little Cottonwood Canyon, which offers 3,240 feet and 5,000 acres of mountain to explore, and whose proximity to the Great Salt Lake ensures over 500 inches of snow falls annually.
+If the sight of snow gets your family excited, grab the skis and head to Snowbird for a wonderful, wintry vacation.
+The resort, which rests in Little Cottonwood Canyon, offers 3,240 vertical feet and 2,500 acres of mountain to explore.
+Thanks to its proximity to the Great Salt Lake, it sees an average of more than 500 inches of snow annually.

-Thirty years after being founded, the resort now features 10 lifts, 85 runs and an uphill capacity of 16,000 people.
-Beginner skiers, from ages 3 to adult, can learn skiing and snowboarding at the Snowbird Mountain School.
+More than forty years after being founded, the resort now features 10 lifts, 169 runs and an uphill capacity of 17,400 people.
+Beginners ages 3 and up can learn skiing and snowboarding at the Snowbird Mountain School.
 Love the outdoors but not a fan of the slopes?
-The resort offers ice skating, snow tubing, snowshoe tours and luge sleds.
+The resort also offers ice skating, snow tubing, snowshoe tours and luge sleds.
 Parents can unwind with a stone massage or herbal wrap at the luxurious Cliff Spa.

 - Snowbird, UT 84092 US

-Literally meaning "Green Pool," the 640-acre Tanque Verde Ranch is a serene oasis nestled into the Sonoran Desert and adjacent to Saguaro National Park.
-With over 120 horses, it's no surprise that this dude ranch offers ample riding opportunities.
-Specialty rides such as the Breakfast Ride (to a meal at the Old Homestead), 6-hour-long Day Rides and Picnic Rides with lunch in Cottonwood Grove are all available.
+The 640-acre Tanque Verde Ranch is a serene oasis nestled in the Sonoran Desert, near Saguaro National Park.
+With more than 120 horses, it's no surprise that this dude ranch offers ample riding opportunities.
+Specialty options available include breakfast rides (with a meal at the Old Homestead), 6-hour-long day rides, and picnic rides with lunch in Cottonwood Grove.
 Newcomers can take riding lessons at a variety of levels.

 Naturalist guides offer hikes through the desert wilds, exploring canyons, cacti and even secret waterfalls.
-The popular Kids Program offers little cowpokes (ages 4- 11) the chance to "ride 'em cowboy!"
-Children are divided into 2 age groups -- the Buckaroos and Wrangler Kids -- and treated to riding lessons, tennis, swimming and arts and crafts.
+The popular kids' program offers little cowpokes (ages 4-12) the chance to "ride 'em cowboy!"
+Children are divided into 3 age groups — the Buckaroos, Wranglers and Outlaws — and treated to riding lessons, tennis, swimming and arts and crafts.

 - Tucson, AZ 85748 US

 In Hawaii, the Hilton Waikoloa Village promises endless activity and unprecedented luxury.
-Parents hoping to find a child-friendly haven can sign their tykes up for Camp Menehune.
-This day and night camp allows kids to feed koi and swans, hunt for treasure, and explore tidepools Tropical gardens, saltwater lagoons and 2 golf courses are tempting, but the resort's most popular retreat is Dolphin Quest, providing guests with a variety of interactive dolphin programs.
+Parents hoping to find a child-friendly haven can sign their tykes up for Club Keiki.
+During its day and night camps, kids can feed koi and swans, hunt for treasure and explore tide pools.

-Stretching over 3,000 acres of Virginia wilderness, Kingsmill Resort boasts its own long list of recreational activities as well as close proximity to the fun found in nearby Colonial Williamsburg and Busch Gardens.
-Active families can enjoy the resort's 3 18-hole golf courses, 15 tennis courts and Sports Club featuring indoor and outdoor pools, exercise classes, personal trainers and a billiards and game room.
+Stretching over 3,000 acres of Virginia wilderness, Kingsmill Resort boasts its own long list of recreational activities, as well as close proximity to the fun found in nearby Colonial Williamsburg and Busch Gardens.
+Active families can enjoy the resort's 2 18-hole golf courses, 15 tennis courts and Sports Club, which features indoor and outdoor pools, exercise classes, personal trainers and a billiards and game room.

-Stop by the concierge desk for special Junior Guest Registration: children receive a Kids Fun Pack introducing them to the resort.
-Kids Camp is the perfect opportunity for 5-12 year olds to play tennis and golf, swim, fish, have theme days and make arts and crafts.
-Don't forget to sign little ones up for Kids Night Out, a pizza and game party that allows for a parents' romantic date night at 1 of the resort's 6 signature restaurants.
+Stop by the concierge desk for special Junior Guest registration, and children will receive a Kids' Fun Pack introducing them to the resort.
+The kids' camp is the perfect opportunity for 5- to 12-year-olds to play tennis and golf, swim, fish, have theme days and make arts and crafts.
+Don't forget to sign little ones up for Kids' Night Out, a pizza and game party that allows parents to have a romantic date night at one of the 4 signature restaurants on-site.